 - v.
-Resource Development Requires the MBC to identify and electronically record on the MBDA Portal sources of the following: - Market Opportunities e.g., public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources e.g., standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities;

-- Business Ownership Opportunities- e.g., franchises, licensing arrangements, mergers and buy-outs; - Education and Training Resources e.g., educational institution programs and other training resources; and, - Registration of MBEs e.g., register eligible local MBEs in MBDA's CRM system.

-c.
-Operational and Performance Requirements - provides for the implementation and overall management of the program, including achievement of MBC performance goals.

-i.
-Establishment of Office - The physical location of the office must be within the applicable area specified in this FFO.
+Resource Development Requires the MBDA Business Center to identify and electronically record on the MBDA Portal sources of the following: - Market Opportunities public (federal, state and local government) and private (domestic and foreign) sector contracting opportunities; - Capital Resources -- standard commercial and alternative debt (loans, lines of credit, etc.), equity, and mezzanine financing, bonds (performance and surety), and trade credit opportunities; - Business Ownership Opportunities -- franchises, licensing arrangements, mergers and buy-outs; - Education and Training Resources educational institution programs and other training resources; and - Registration of MBEs register eligible local MBEs in MBDA's CRM system. - c.
+Operational and Performance Requirements provides for the implementation and overall management of the program, including achievement of MBDA Business Center performance goals. - i.
+Establishment of Office The physical location of the office must be within the applicable area specified in this FFO.
 The project operator must open a physical office and be fully operational within sixty (60) days after receipt of the award.
-Fully operational means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes, etc.) are in place, and the MBC's doors have been fully opened to the public for service.
+"Fully operational" means that all staff is hired, all required signs are up, all items of furniture and equipment (e.g., computer hardware, software, Internet services, phones, faxes) are in place, and the MBDA Business Center's doors have been fully opened to the public for service.
 Within sixty (60) days after receipt of the award, the project operator shall report via Grants Online to the Federal Program Officer that it has complied with this requirement.
 Failure to be fully operational within sixty (60) days may result in appropriate enforcement action under the award, up to and including termination.
-If the MBC is co-located with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working offices for MBC staff that are visually independent (or are perceived as standing apart) from the operator's non-MBC operations and personnel.
+If the MBDA Business Center is colocated with the operator, it must have a "separate identity" that must include, but is not limited to, appropriate signage and working offices for MBDA Business Center staff that are visually independent (or are perceived as standing apart) from the operator's non-MBDA Business Center operations and personnel.

-The MBC must be accessible to disabled persons and strategically situated in the applicable location to ensure that it is: (1) close to available business resources; (2) within a reasonable commuting distance to the minority business community; and (3) professional in appearance and conducive to support the MBC's brand.
+The MBDA Business Center must be accessible to disabled persons and strategically situated in the applicable location to ensure that it is: (1) close to available business resources; (2) within a reasonable commuting distance to the minority business community; and (3) professional in appearance and conducive to supporting the MBDA Business Center's brand.

-The MBC operator must provide services to eligible clients.
-Services can be delivered face-to-face or virtually.
+The MBDA Business Center operator must provide services to eligible clients.
+Services can be delivered in person or virtually.
 MBDA calls and emails to the program operator and/or the project director must be returned within 24 hours.
-In addition, the MBC operator and project director shall provide MBDA and other authorized federal government officials with prompt accessibility to the center upon request.
+In addition, the MBDA Business Center operator and project director shall provide MBDA and other authorized federal government officials with prompt accessibility to the center upon request.

-Within sixty (60) days after receipt of the award, the project operator shall report via Grants Online to the Federal Program Officer, and to the MBDA CIO of the Office of Information Technology, Research and Innovation that it has complied with all information technology requirements as specified in Appendix D, "Information Technology and Computer Requirements."
-Within sixty (60) days after receipt of the award, the project operator shall also report the name, contact telephone number and email address of the project director, MBC staff and of the network or system administrator.
+Within sixty (60) days after receipt of the award, the project operator shall report via Grants Online to the Federal Program Officer, and to the MBDA Chief Information Officer (CIO) of the Office of Information Technology, Research and Innovation that it has complied with all information technology requirements as specified in Appendix D, "Information Technology and Computer Requirements."
+Within sixty (60) days after receipt of the award, the project operator shall also report the name, contact telephone number, and email address of the project director, MBDA Business Center staff member, and the network or system administrator.